 - 1 cup breadcrumbs

 - 4 hoagie rolls or small baguettes, sliced open lengthwise

-- Slice eggplant into 1/2 inch rounds.
-Sprinkle cut sides with 2 teaspoons salt and place in a colander set in the sink or over a bowl to drain.
+- Peel and slice eggplant into 1/2 inch rounds.
+Sprinkle both sides on with 2 teaspoons salt and place in a colander set in the sink or over a bowl to drain.

 - Meanwhile, heat 1 tablespoon olive oil in a small saucepan over medium.
 Add onions and sauté until soft and translucent.
 Add tomatoes and cook about 5 minutes, until tomatoes have broken down.

-- Stir in chopped basil, 1 teaspoon salt, and pepper.
-Reduce heat to medium low and let simmer, creating a chunky sauce.
+- Stir in basil, remaining 1 teaspoon salt, and pepper.
+Reduce heat to low and let simmer.

 - Rinse salt off eggplant and pat dry with a towel.

 - Whisk eggs in a shallow bowl.
 Stir together breadcrumbs and parmesan in another shallow bowl.